0no-co/reghex/README.md

 In the previous sections, we've seen that the **nodes** that `reghex` outputs are arrays containing match strings or other nodes and have a special `tag` property with the node's type.
-We can **change this output** while we're parsing by passing a second function to our matcher definition.
+We can **change this output** while we're parsing by passing a function to our matcher definition.

 ```js
 const name = match('name', (x) => x[0])`